-3. Quality of Life Attracts People of All Ages
+3. Quality of Life in Nashville Attracts People of All Ages

 4. Known Redevelopment Opportunities

-Redevelopment can be hit and miss, since you can’t be sure a waterfront area or community slated for revitalization actually goes up in value.
-One benefit of the Nashville housing market is that there is known areas of redevelopment where returns are nearly certain.
+Redevelopment can be hit and miss since you can’t be sure a waterfront area or community slated for revitalization goes up in value.
+One benefit of the Nashville housing market is that there are known areas of redevelopment where returns are nearly certain.
 The area around the future professional sports stadium comes to mind.
 East Nashville is gentrifying, as well.

 5. A Large Student Population

 The Nashville housing market presents a prime opportunity for real estate investors who would like to cater to students.
-This is partially due to the fact it is the capital of the state, and it is partially due to the fact that it is simply the largest city in the state.
+This is partially due to the fact it is the capital of the state, and it is partially because it is simply the largest city in the state.
 Local universities include but are not limited to Tennessee State University, Lipscomb University, Belmont University, Aquinas College, Fisk University, and Vanderbilt University.